 Taxable profit is the total income realised from carrying on business activities, whatever the nature of the income or business.

 As a general rule, the taxable profit of a small business (up to a turnover of EUR 700,000) and special freelance professionals (e.g. lawyers, tax advisors, artists, doctors) is determined on a cash basis.
 For a larger business, the profit is calculated on an accrual basis of accounting.

 Capital income encompasses, inter alia, interest income, dividends, and capital gains, as well as income from investment funds.

-Until 31 December 2015, interest income from savings, deposits, and credit balances on current accounts, as well as income from (publicly placed) interest-bearing securities, was subject to a common tax rate of 25%.
-As of 1 January 2016, interest income from (publicly placed) interest-bearing securities is subject to tax at 27.5%, whereas interest income from bank deposits/savings remains to be taxed at a rate of 25% (interest from privately placed securities and private loans remains to be taxed at the progressive income tax rate).
+Interest income from (publicly placed) interest-bearing securities is subject to tax at 27.5%, whereas interest income from bank deposits/savings is taxed at a rate of 25% (interest from privately placed securities and private loans are taxed at the progressive income tax rate).
 With this WHT deduction by the Austrian bank, the income tax in general is deemed to be satisfied (final or definitive taxation).

 Losses (negative capital income) cannot be offset against positive interest from bank accounts/deposits but can be offset against coupon interest from debt securities acquired after 30 March 2012.

 Interest income from securities in foreign deposit accounts that is not subject to the WHT deduction must be included in the income tax return and is taxed at a 27.5% special tax rate.

 If the individual’s average tax rate is less than 27.5%, then, upon assessment application, a reduction to the lower average tax rate is possible where all definitively taxable income, as well as income subject to the special tax rate, must be included.